 What is BMW Neue Klasse?

 The iX3 is the first of the BMW Neue Klasse EV’s and we’ve just started running one long term.
-Neue Klasse is a ground up reimagining of how BMW make electric cars.
-It looks like they have succeeded in progressing by more than a generation on from their current line up.
-Range and charging speed have been transformed thanks partly to a new 800v architecture.
+Neue Klasse is a ground up reimagining of how BMW make electric cars and upgrades BMW from 400v to new 800v architecture.
+It looks like they have succeeded in progressing by more than a generation on from their previous line up.
+The iX3’s core strength is a potent mix of very long range and very fast charging speed.

 It will soon be followed by deliveries of the i3, an electric 3 Series replacement later in 2026 and then every other electric BMW will switch to the new platform rapidly (by the end of 2027).
 BMW combustion models continue and will mimic the new look and some of the tech but sit on old platforms.